feedhenry-raincatcher/raincatcher-signature/README.md

-# FeedHenry WFM signature module
+# FeedHenry RainCatcher signature module

-A signature module for FeedHenry WFM.
+A signature module for FeedHenry RainCatcher.

 ## Setup
 This module is packaged in a CommonJS format, exporting the name of the Angular namespace.
 The module can be included in an angular.js as follows: